Niagara County Issues State of Emergency Related to Immigrant Crisis

 “I simply cannot fathom how we could possibly address a large influx of individuals in need of shelter when we know for a fact that our partner agencies lack capacity to address our current homeless population,” she said.
 “We cannot take on this burden.”

-Schuler did not respond to the newspaper's request for more specific information about the "warning" about the possibility of immigrants being housed in Niagara County, including where it came from and which public official or entity issued it.

-He also did not respond when asked by the newspaper how many immigrants Niagara County might be expected to accommodate in the coming days or weeks.
+In response to questions about the nature and origin of the warning, Niagara County Manager Richard Updegrove said, in conservations with other county leaders, local officials were made aware of outreach by the state across upstate communities.

-The county's state of emergency declaration follows statements made earlier this month by New York City Mayor Eric Adams who indicated that his administration was exploring housing options for immigrants outside of The Big Apple.
-Adams identified neighboring Rockland and Orange counties as possibilities, indicating that he planned to move 340 adult men in those communities.
+He noted that Rockland and Orange counties previously issued state of emergency declarations, which followed statements made by New York City Mayor Eric Adams who earlier this month said that his administration wanted to house 340 adult male immigrants in those communities.

-In response to Adams' plan, Rockland and Orange counties issued emergency declarations similar to the one issued on Thursday by Niagara County.

-The New York Civil Liberties Union has filed a federal lawsuit against both Rockland and Orange counties, arguing that the emergency declarations barring hotels and motels from housing immigrants violates the due process and equal protection clauses of the Constitution.
+“Our action is a proactive step because there are counties, like Rockland and Orange, that were caught unprepared,” Updegrove said.
+“There has been conversation about Orleans, Oswego and Cattaraugus as well.
+At this point, probably a dozen or more counties have taken similar action to ours with more by the minute.
+There is a lack of transparency from the state that is causing great consternation with county leaders.”

+Updegrove also said that a call organized by the New York State Association of Counties last week with New York state leaders included a request from the state for counties to submit potential sheltering opportunities.

 Niagara County’s Emergency Services Director Jonathan Schultz said that the state of emergency declaration prevents any hotelier from entering into a contractual agreement with any government outside of Niagara County, such as New York City, to house or transport migrants or asylums seekers without the approval of the Niagara County Legislature.
 The county can rescind the declaration at any time or renew it every 30 days.